-This month’s escape has been contributed by Colin Corlett of Northumberland Tales who loves to explore and write about the lovely county of Northumberland.
-He has chosen the Northumberland coast as his recommendation for a great escape in Britain.
+This month’s escape is by Colin Corlett of Northumberland Tales who loves to explore and write about the lovely county of Northumberland.
+We visit the Northumbria coast with him and he shares his recommendation for a great escape in Britain.

 Where in Britain is it?